 If you see or believe that marriage means your life is over, then perhaps marriage is not for you.
 But that does not mean it isn’t for somebody else.
 Do not discourage someone who does.
 And if you are married and are telling another couple this, then maybe marriage is not for you.
 Perhaps you jumped in with expectations that have not been met, or there’s something deeper going on.
 In this case, I recommend either working on some personal growth, communicating with your partner why you feel this way, or go to marriage counselling.

 Don’t go around telling couples who are in love that their life will be over if they get married.
 It’s not true.

 This one is a little tricky since I do not have much personal experience of fighting with my husband.
 I can only say: not necessarily true.

 Fighting usually occurs when there is a lack of communication.
 Communicating with your spouse is crucial – about anything and everything.
 Even the smallest thing that you think does not matter, maybe a big deal to them.
-You may have no idea that it is.
+You might have no idea that it is.
 It takes less than a minute to bring up the topic, discuss it and move on.
 The key is to not be rude, pushy, or harsh about it.
 No lecturing, no trying to convince or explain yourself, and do not remain silent and resentful.
-All you can do is take responsibility for yourself and discuss like mature adults what is going on instead of letting it fester and build.
+All you can do is take responsibility for yourself and discuss as mature adults what is going on instead of letting it fester and build up.
 A fight can last for hours, days, even weeks, and may cause strain on your marriage if left unresolved.